El Yunque National Forest: History

 The forest was heavily damaged by Hurricane Hugo in 1989 and Hurricane Georges in 1998, and it is estimated that only 23 individual parrots remained in the wild afterward.
 Between 2000 and 2002, 35 captive parrots were released into the wild as part of a program to save the critically endangered bird.
 An executive order signed by President George W. Bush on April 2, 2007, changed the name of the Caribbean National Forest to El Yunque National Forest, better reflecting the cultural and historical feelings of the Puerto Rican people.
 Hurricanes Irma and Maria caused deforestation, landslides and heavy damage to the forest and its infrastructure in 2017, drastically reducing the Puerto Rican parrot population once again.
-As of 2020, the population has begun to recover, and the captive population's reproduction rates have also doubled under the supervision of the Fish and Wildlife Service.
+By 2021, the population had begun to recover, and the captive population's reproduction rates also doubled under the supervision of the Fish and Wildlife Service.

 The Portal Rainforest Visitor Center reopened at the end of 2021, after being reconstructed following Hurricane Maria.
-El Yunque National Forest today extends over 28,000 acres through the municipalities of Río Grande, Luquillo, Naguabo, Ceiba, Fajardo, Canóvanas, Las Piedras and Juncos.
+Additionally, the Conservation Trust of Puerto Rico (Fideicomiso de Conservación de Puerto Rico) also maintains a visitor center and contact station managed by its nonprofit unit, Para la Naturaleza.
+As of 2026, visitor numbers have sharply increased in recent years after Hurricane Maria and the COVID-19 pandemic, prompting proposals to charge admission fees to El Portal and La Mina Recreation Area, the most visited sections of the national forest.